 and Best Time

-badgers, and coyotes can be shot year around.
-Prairie dog shooting
+badgers, fox, skunks, and coyotes can be shot year around.
+We offer prairie dog shooting

-from March to August when other seasons are
+from mid May to mid August when the critters are most active.

-size group.
-The more people in your party, the
+colonies to shoot so we can spread you out.
+The more people in your party,

 What's Not Included

-other items not listed as being included.
-Bring
+listed as being included.
+Bring your personal gear, light

 Call Dale or Tara at